javitroya/sbfl-symbolic-execution-mt/README.md

 This projects supports and verifies the evaluation performed in [1].
 It has been developed with Eclipse Modeling Tools

 There is a project, named SpecBased_FaultLoc_SyVOLT.

-"SpecBased_FaultLoc_SyVOLT"

 This project contains the executable to compute the suspiciousness values with the 18 techniques.

 **Input**